foodsAvoid standard versions

 Cross-contact point to control

 For barley, the kitchen question is whether a verified gluten-free exception can stay separate from the standard version.
-Use Do not try to make standard barley safe by removing visible pieces; choose rice, corn, potato, quinoa, millet, or certified gluten-free oats when appropriate. as the first handling check.
+Use Bulk bins, grain scoops, soup bars, cereal dispensers, and shared bakery prep can add risk even when a substitute grain is otherwise gluten-free. as the first handling check.

 Shopping